Phra Rahu (Draft)

 The Phra Rahu series was shot in the course of a performance at the Bangkok Biennale 2018.
 It was presented as a part of Taweesak Molsawat's Pavilion without Pavilion.
-This performance invokes with the myth of young Hanuman, mistaking Suriyan for a mango which he tries to grasp, much to the chagrin of Rahu, the habitual eater of the sun and moon.
+This performance invokes with the myth of young Hanuman, mistaking Suriyan (the Sun, Phra Athit) for a mango, which he tries to grasp, much to the chagrin of Phra Rahu, after whom this work is titled.
+Rahu was possessive over the Sun as he is the habitual eater of the sun and moon, the cause of eclipses.

-The main part of this three part event took place at 2nd Sept at the Huai Khwang Ganesha Shrine, Din Daeng, Bangkok in the course of daily rituals there.
-In this performance, Black herbal jelly, set in a mould made from an antique Suriyan (the Sun, Phra Athit) icon from South India, was offered to Prha Rahu.
+The main part of this event took place at 2nd Sept at the Huai Khwang Ganesha Shrine, Din Daeng, Bangkok in the course of daily rituals there.
+In this performance, Black herbal jelly, set in a mould made from an antique Suriyan icon from South India, was offered to Prha Rahu.
 Golden Nam Doc Mai (mango) was offered to Prha Hanuman.

 I concluded my performance by making an impromptu action at Wat Arun on the 3rd Sept.